Written by: Shannon Polk, Kudos Team Contributor

 1) Pledge to run as an individual or a team at globalrunningday.org.
 Pick a distance based on your own comfort level and share your inspiration for running on social media using the hashtag #GlobalRunningDay.
 I’m motivated to run because I’ve met some incredible people through my interest in running, including Olympian Jennie Simpson and marathoner Amy Cragg, not to mention my best friend and partner in life.
 These people have inspired me to challenge myself everyday, whether it’s running a little further or taking on new responsibility at work.

 2) Participate in the NYRR Virtual Global Running Day 1 Mile.
-Not only is it the first-ever virtual race to celebrate Global Running Day, but you can register to run anywhere in the world at any time between June 4 and June 10.
-This option provides more flexibility if you’ll be busy June 6 and may not have time to squeeze in a run.
+You can register to run anywhere in the world at any time between May 28 and June 7.
+This option provides more flexibility if you’ll be busy June 7 and may not have time to squeeze in a run.
 Take photos and share your inspiration using the hashtags #NYRRVirtualRacing and #GlobalRunningDay.

 3) Visit the Brooks Global Running Day page to pledge the number of miles you plan to run, encourage your friends to join you and share your experience using the hashtags #GlobalRunningDay and #RunItForward, and tagging @brooksrunning.
 This is your chance to nudge a family member, friend or coworker to get out there and try it, even if they’re not currently a big fan of running.
 You can help change their mind!